ADULT DEGREE COMPLETION STUDENTS: Please click HERE for Academic and General Policies that apply to all Adult Degree Completion programs.

 [NC] No Credit.
 The grade recorded for all non-passing work in those courses graded on a Credit/No Credit basis.
 The NC grade has no grade-point value and no effect on the grade-point average.
 In order to complete an NC course to meet degree or credential requirements, including one that was an IP and reverted to NC, a student assigned this grade must register again for the course.

 [W] Withdrawn.
-This grade is recorded when a student doing passing work is given permission by the program director to drop a course after the first 50 % of the course (for exceptional circumstances such as personal and family emergency).
+This grade is recorded when a student doing passing work is given permission by the program or Branch Campus director to drop a course after the first 50 % of the course (for exceptional circumstances such as personal and family emergency).

 [WF] Withdrawn under failing conditions.
 This grade is recorded when a student does not request permission or whose petition to withdraw from a class is denied after 50% of the class has passed.
 A grade of WF is considered the same as an F in calculating the grade-point average.